learn-co-curriculum/precollege-intro-software-engineering-track/day-01/lectures/intro-to-command-line/LECTURE.md

 + We’re going to learn about the command line by planning for a trip.
 Open your terminal and type `pwd`. (stop and have all students do this) `pwd` stands for print working directory.
 It will tell you where you are currently ‘standing’ in terms of directories.
 A directory is just a fancy shmancy word for a folder.

++ A directory can contain one of two things - files or other directories.
+The directories on your computer are nested inside of each other, like a Russian doll.

 + When you open your terminal you’ll see a tilde: `~`.
 This means you’re in your root.
 Logged in state of your computer

 + Let’s change directories.
 First check what directories are within the directory where you are standing by using `ls`, stands for list